 There is a big asterisk to this, of course.

 It isn’t always safe to run alone on the trail.
 There is the potential to get (actually) lost or injured.
 So ONLY run alone on the trail if your safety and your navigational ability allows.
-If you will be alone on the trail, make sure that someone knows where you are going and when you should be expected back.
-That way they can sound the alarm if you don’t return.
+If you will be alone on the trail, make sure someone knows where you are going and when you should be back.
+That way, they can sound the alarm if you don’t return.